-Mamadou Sakho helped Crystal Palace beat Chelsea on Saturday for their first Premier League win of the season.
-He also produced one of the most ridiculous pieces of defending you’re ever likely to see.
+When Crystal Palace beat Chelsea in October 2017, it was their first Premier League win of the season.
+But much more important was Mamadou Sakho producing one of the most ridiculous pieces of defending you’re ever likely to see.
 What a hero.

-Then, on Saturday, Mamadou Sakho attempted a backheel in his own six-yard box in the closing stages of Crystal Palace’s win over Chelsea.
+Then Mamadou Sakho attempted a backheel in his own six-yard box.

 • • • •